 In the Colorpoint Shorthair, unlike most Siamese, the points may show evidence of tabby striping as well as tortoiseshell patterns limited to the points.

 The Colorpoint Shorthair cat is not only beautiful but also highly intelligent.
-While it may not be quite as intelligent as a Siamese, it can be trained to do many things.
-This does not mean, however, that it can be trained to do everything a guardian might wish.
-Like most other highly intelligent breeds, the Colorpoint Shorthair has its own desires.
+While she may not be quite as intelligent as a Siamese, she can be trained to do many things.
+This does not mean, however, that it can be trained to do everything a parent might wish.
+Like most other highly intelligent breeds, the Colorpoint Shorthair has her own desires.

-The Colorpoint Shorthair is a very affectionate cat and wants its guardian to be as dedicated to him as he is to his guardian.
-The guardian must be affectionate to the Colorpoint, and some time should be spent playing with the cat every day.
+The Colorpoint Shorthair is a very affectionate cat and wants her parent to be as dedicated to her as she is to her parent.
+The parent must be affectionate to the Colorpoint, and some time should be spent playing with her every day.

 Colorpoint Shorthairs are great jumpers and love heights.
 Perches and cat trees should be provided.
 Colorpoints love to play and appreciate toys around the house for their pleasure.
-While the coat needs little care, a Colorpoint associates brushing with affection and will enjoy spending time being groomed by his guardian.
+While the coat needs little care, a Colorpoint associates brushing with affection and will enjoy spending time being groomed by her parent.

-The Colorpoint Shorthair, as elegant as it looks, can be quite a lap cat.
-He is extremely affectionate and will sleep next to his guardian in the guardian's bed.
+The Colorpoint Shorthair, as elegant as she looks, can be quite a lap cat.
+She is extremely affectionate and will sleep next to her parent in the parent's bed.

 The Colorpoint Shorthair is a combination of the Siamese and other Shorthaired cats, primarily the American Shorthair.
 This combination resulted in a cat with the pointing of the Siamese, but with colors not allowed in the Siamese cat.
 In addition, the body of the breed, while similar in appearance to that of the Siamese, is more muscular although the bones remain fine.